harmlessprince/taocomerce-docs/src/get-started.md

 # Getting Started with the eCommerce API

 ## 📝 Sign Up & Authentication
 To use the eCommerce API, users must sign up on our platform.
-Register at [https://yourdomain.com/signup](https://yourdomain.com/signup).
+Register at [Coming Soon](https://comingsoon.com/signup).
 Upon successful registration, each user is assigned a **Tenant ID**, which can be found in their profile.

 ### **Authentication**
 - API requests require authentication via JWT.